mcohen01/node-quickbooks/README.md

 <a name="reportVendorBalance" />
 #### reportVendorBalance(options, callback)

-Retrieves the VendorBalance Report from Quickbooks
+Retrieves the VendorBalance Report from QuickBooks

 __Arguments__